mattermost/docs/source/about/self-hosted-subscriptions.rst

 License keys for unlocking the advanced features in Mattermost can only be applied to a single deployment.
 A deployment consists of either a single Mattermost server or multiple linked Mattermost servers in a High Availability configuration with access to a single database.

-Customers who are eligible to purchase the `Premier Support add-on <https://mattermost.com/support/>`__ are licensed to run with a single deployment of Mattermost license key in production and up to 4 non-production deployments of Mattermost (for example: development, staging, user acceptance testing, etc.)
+Customers who are eligible to purchase the `Premier Support add-on <https://mattermost.com/support/>`__ are licensed to run with a single deployment of Mattermost license key in production and up to four non-production deployments of Mattermost (for example: development, staging, user acceptance testing, etc.)

 Is my license available immediately?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^